Seen Him? Alert Issued For Wanted Ramapo Suspect

-Police in Ramapo are seeking the public’s assistance as they search for a wanted man who is wanted on charges dating back to an incident last month.
+Police in Ramapo are seeking the public’s assistance as they search for a suspect wanted on multiple charges dating back to an incident in Hillcrest last year.

-The Ramapo Police Department issued an alert this week regarding 34-year-old Louis Albano, who is wanted for a charge of second-degree criminal contempt following an incident that occurred in the Tallman neighborhood in February.
+The Ramapo Police Department released an alert this week regarding 26-year-old Jordan Noisette, who is wanted by the police for charges that include resisting arrest, criminal possession of a controlled substance, aggravated unlicensed operation of a motor vehicle, operation of a motor vehicle with a suspended registration and unlawful possession of marijuana.

+Noisette’s charges date back to an incident that took place in November last year in the Hillcrest area of the Town of Ramapo, according to police.

-Police described Albano as a white male with brown hair and brown eyes.
-Anyone with information regarding his whereabouts, or who may spot him in the area have been asked to contact investigators at the Ramapo Police Department by calling (845) 357-2400.
+Anyone who recognizes Noisette or has information regarding his whereabouts has been asked to contact police investigators at the Town of Ramapo Police Department by calling (845) 357-2400.

 Click here to sign up for Daily Voice's free daily emails and news alerts.